masoodafar-web/MyXTTSModel/docs/ENHANCED_VOICE_CONDITIONING.md

 The original audio encoder (myxtts/models/xtts.py:184) consisted of simple convolutional layers and Transformer blocks.
 This implementation replaces it with pre-trained speaker encoders (Resemblyzer, ECAPA-TDNN, or Coqui models) with frozen weights, bringing voice similarity stability to Coqui-level performance.

-The voice cloning loss weight (voice_cloning_loss_weight) in myxtts/config/config.py:63 was previously just a parameter but unused in training.
-This implementation provides a real contrastive/GE2E loss.

 ## Key Components

 ### 1. PretrainedSpeakerEncoder